mtest-oss/clinicaldata-fusion/README.md

 # clinicaldata-fusion
-Documentation
-Citation to the original paper  .................................done Link to the original paper’s repo (if applicable) ................ done Dependencies --------------------------software requirement Data download instruction ------------------ done Preprocessing code + command (if applicable)--------- code?? done Training code + command (if applicable)
-Evaluation code + command (if applicable)
-Pretrained model (if applicable)
-Table of results (no need to include additional experiments, but main reproducibility result should be included)

 ## Data and Code for the paper "Combining structured and unstructured data for predictive models: a deep learning approach"